couchbase/query/docs/n1ql-definition.md

 \>= Greater than or equals

-Between
+Between, not between

-Like
+Like, not like

-Is Missing
+Is Missing, is not missing

-Is Null
+Is Null, is not null

-Is Valued
+Is Valued, is not valued

 ### 8.4 Conditional operators